 Same with hair removal creams, they only remove the strands superficially and not from the hair follicles.
 So it does not give you darker hair either, but your hair growth will be just like before.
 You can be completely calm :)

 On the other hand, if you pick / wax / thread / epilate - all hair removal where you pull the straw from the root, then can the hair follicles are affected in a way that causes the hair type to change.
 On the other hand, you get less and less hair if you pull from the root regularly, so most people get less hair over time.
 You do not get that effect from shaving.

-I do not know how common it is to get dark hairs from doing hair removal with methods that remove the hair from the root, but we have been running the salon for 5 years and as far as I know none of our customers have gotten darker hair from it at all case.
-However, less hair growth!
-In the beginning they come more regularly and then it becomes longer and longer between visits.
+I do not know how common it is to get dark hairs from doing hair removal with methods that remove the hair from the root, but I have threaded my face several times and never got darker hair from it.
+Many people who do it regularly know and experience that they only get less hair.

 Other hair removal methods for unwanted facial hair growth: